10 entrepreneurs who have pursued an MBA—and likely taken the GMAT too

-You certainly don't need an MBA to be an entrepreneur, but these founders are proving that it may be an advantage.
+You certainly don't need an MBA to be an entrepreneur, but these founders are proving that it can be an advantage

 Since the early 20th century, the MBA has become a staple degree at business schools around the world.
-Thousands or graduates have taken the Graduate Management Admissions Test (GMAT) and have applied for business school, and some have taken their companies to great heights.
+Thousands of graduates have taken the GMAT exam to apply to business school, and some have gone on to launch hugely successful companies.

-So, while studying for the GMAT exam, consider all the incredible entrepreneurs who have been through this process just like you.
+So, while prepping for the GMAT, consider all the incredible entrepreneurs who have likely been through this process just like you in order to secure their place at business school.
 You, too, could be on the list someday.

 1. Phil Knight, Co-Founder of Nike

-Nike co-founder, Phil Knight, attended the Stanford Graduate School of Business in 1960, graduating with his MBA two years later.
-At this point in his career, he hadn't yet founded Nike, but there was already a spark of inspiration: he wrote his graduate thesis on sports shoes, comparing the market in Japan and Germany.
+Entrepreneur Phil Knight attended the Stanford Graduate School of Business in 1960, graduating with his MBA two years later.
+At this point in his career he hadn't yet founded Nike, but there was already a spark of inspiration: he wrote his MBA thesis on sports shoes, comparing the market in Japan and Germany.

 2. Chitra Gurnani Daga, Co-Founder and CEO of Thrillophilia.com